 Replace the cap after use

-The cap helps to protect the canister and pressure level, so people should always replace the cap after use.
+The cap helps protect the device and maintain the pressure in the canister.

-There are no standard guidelines for disposal of asthma inhalers, and many drug take-back programs will not accept them.
+There are no standard guidelines for the disposal of asthma inhalers, and many drug take-back programs do not accept them.

-- There may be some amount of medicine left in the canister, which can contaminate a water supply.
+This is because the pressurized canisters explode if they are compacted or incinerated.
+Also, there may be some medicine left in each canister, which can contaminate a water supply.

-Most asthma inhalers expire 1 year after being issued.
-The evidence suggests that expired inhalers retain most of their potency for at least a year after the expiration date.
-However, this depends on several factors, including proper storage conditions.
+Evidence suggests that an inhaler retains most of its potency for at least 1 year after the printed expiration date.
+However, this depends on several factors, including storage conditions.

-It is best practice to store the inhaler properly and replace it once it reaches the expiration date.
-This reduces the risk of uncontrolled asthma symptoms and any complications.
+It is important to store inhalers according to the manufacturers’ recommendations.
+Also, it is best to replace inhalers once their expiration dates pass.
+This reduces the risks of experiencing asthma symptoms and complications.

-People can dispose of expired inhalers by returning them to a pharmacy if appropriate or following the manufacturer’s disposal guidelines.
+People may be able to dispose of expired inhalers by returning them to the pharmacy.
+Also, manufacturers often give disposal instructions.